Shree Jagannath Ashtatirtha Dham Mahotsav

 Agni, Deep, Aarti, Dhuni and Holy fire are the five elements of Yagna Purush.
 Five types of yagna were carried out based on the Yagna Aachar Samhita.
 Mantras of Shree Dattaguru, Shree Jagannath, Shree Ram, Shree Parabrahma and Shree Chaturvyuha were chanted while offerings were put into the sacred fire.
 Sacrifices of any sort and wastage of food grains were strictly avoided as oblations while performing the yagna.

 The ninth dham named ‘Aniruddha Dham’ was erected by the devotees for their Sadguru Aniruddha Bapu, just out of sheer love towards him.
 Here his teachings and details of various devotional services carried by Shree Aniruddha Upasana Foundation under the holy guidance of Sadguru Aniruddha Bapu were given to all the devotees.

 The most significant part of this Utsav was that the darshan and entry was totally free of cost.
 There were no donation boxes.
 Proper money receipts were given to those who performed Poojan and Abhishek.
 Flowers, sweets etc. were not accepted as offerings except for coconut and basil (tulsi) leaves for Lord Jagannath.

 The Mahabhog offered to the Lord Jagannath was later donated to old age homes and orphanages.
-This Utsav saw religious unity.
-Many shraddhavaans contributed equally to make Shree Jagannath Ashtatirth Dham Mahotsav a grand success.
+This utsav saw religious unity.
+Many shraddhavans contributed equally to make Shree Jagannath Ashtatirth Dham Mahotsav a grand success.